moefuerst/kirby-dither/README.md

 - Dithering is a somewhat complex topic.
 What this plugin does, i.e. running a generic, pre-set `ImageMagick` command on all your images, will always be a compromise.
 You can get *much* better results converting your images individually with specific settings.

+- If your main goal is asset-size reduction, this might not be the plugin for you.
+While dithered lofi-`PNG`s *can* be drastically smaller than high quality `JPG`s, they are more of a statement.
+In most use cases, modern image formats such as `JPEG XL`, `AVIF` or `WebP` are a better option.

 ****